eldstal/replacement-parts/README.md

 The purpose of this project is to measure, model and archive the plastic and metal parts that make up old game consoles.
-These drawings can then be used to manufacture replacement parts (by CNC milling, 3D printing, molding, ...).
+These drawings can then be used to manufacture replacement parts (by CNC milling, 3D printing, moulding, ...).

 In some cases, models of electronic parts (circuit boards, displays, ...) are also provided, as a tool for people designing custom cases.
 For these components, the focus is to locate mounting points (screw holes, etc)